provenance-io/docs/blockchain/introduction/major-components.md

 ## Provenance Blockchain Node

-A Provenance Blockchain Node is a daemon process \(`provenanced`\) [Full-Node Client](https://docs.cosmos.network/v0.41/core/node.html) implementation and is the core process that runs the Provenance Blockchain blockchain.
+A Provenance Blockchain Node is a daemon process \(`provenanced`\) [Full-Node Client](https://docs.cosmos.network/v0.41/core/node.html) implementation and is the core process that runs the Provenance Blockchain.
 This process runs the state-machine, starting from a genesis file, and connects to peers on the network running the same client to receive and relay transactions, block proposals and signatures.
 Participants in the network run this process to initialize their state-machine, connect with other full-nodes and update their state-machine as new blocks come in.
 The blockchain full-node presents itself as the `provenanced` binary.

 Nodes in the network include: